MarcoLodini/windows365/Windows365/link/secure-out-process-plugin.md

 - tier2
 ---

-# Secure out-of-process plugin for Windows 365 Link
+# Secure out-of-process plugin for Windows 365 Link (preview)

 ## Introduction

 ### What is a Remote Desktop plugin?

 A Remote Desktop plugin is an extension or add-on that enhances the functionality of Microsoft Remote Desktop (RDP) clients, typically in third-party applications.
 For example, [Teams VDI Plugin](/microsoftteams/vdi-2) which is designed to optimize the performance of Teams when running in virtualized environments.
 **For Windows 365 Link, these plugins must comply with a new architecture detailed in this document.
 If you represent an ISV that needs a Remote Desktop plugin to work with Link, please [complete and submit this form](https://forms.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR5TElPlHy6hJpLhhqUqVoJpUNE9DRDlYTlhPTEhJS0lONDk2TzNLTkpQNy4u).**

+This feature is in [public preview](../public-preview.md).

 ### What is an out-of-process Remote Desktop Plugin?
 Traditional RDP plugins are loaded into the same process as the RDP client.
 As seen in the following diagram, the `RDPClientProcess.exe` loads the different RDP plugin dlls.
 Once loading is done, the plugin becomes part of the `RDPClientProcess.exe`.